8x Maastricht squares with terraces

 Stadsbrouwerij Maastricht brewery

-The city brewery is located in a beer-historically rich place.
-A warm brasserie where you can go for a good glass of (homegrown or local) beer, (h)honest food and a brewery tour.
-More information about Stadsbrouwerij Maastricht brewery
+A warm brasserie where you can go for a good glass of (home-brewed or local) beer, tasty dishes and a brewery tour.
+More info on Stadsbrouwerij Maastricht brewery